jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 {.r-stretch}

 {{% note %}}
-I was elated to get my diagnosis, and also received a lot of this type of response:
+and also received a lot of this type of response:
 {{% /note %}}

 ---